Squiddleton/Megaten/README.md

 ```

 ### Treasure Demons
-Treasure Demons, specifically from Persona 5 Royal, are slight variations on the normal Demon class since they lack variation that others have.
+Treasure Demons are slight variations on the normal Demon class.

 #### Example:
 ```javascript